nikerla/vc-content/Pages/services/enterprise-cloud-hosted.md

 	<div class="roadmap __responsive">
 		<ul class="list">
 			<li class="list-item">
-				<p class="roadmap-title">All the freedom of open source software.
-All the  features, scalability, and security of Microsoft Cloud platform</p>
 				<p class="roadmap-descr"><b>We know Virto Commerce</b>.
 As operators of several large
 				e-commerce sites, we know all the secrets, tips, and tricks to help Virto Commerce shine.
 We're global company dedicated to making
 				Virto Commerce work better for our clients and users.